Biking to America’s Cup

 If you’ll need to cross the San Francisco Bay, check out your options for crossing Bay Area bridges with your bike.

 Once you get there, you’ll need to know how and where to park your bike.
 511.org provides tips and information on securing your bike and your options for bike parking throughout the Bay Area.
-Check back for updates on special bike parking options for the 2013 America’s Cup event in San Francisco.
+The San Francisco Bicycle Coalition will provide free valet bike parking at Marina Green and Pier 27/29 (indicated by 'P' on the map above) for the America’s Cup events.

 Attended (or valet) bicycle parking is also available at the following East Bay and South Bay locations if you’d like to bike to transit:

 Whether you’re an experienced rider or new to biking, it’s always important to ride safely.
 Obey all traffic laws, wear a helmet, use hand signals when turning and turn on lights at dusk and dawn.
 And, there are a few challenges that are unique to bicycling in San Francisco:

 - Don’t get caught in the tracks.
 Try to cross Muni/streetcar tracks at 90 degree angles whenever possible.

 - Protected bike lanes keep you separated from moving traffic on Market Street, and along the Embarcadero (on weekends only).
 These lanes are great for folks less accustomed to riding in city traffic.

 - Check out the 511 Bicycling safety video for more safety tips.
 For more information on biking in San Francisco, please visit the San Francisco Bicycle Coalition website.